Large red brick multi-story home with a large front yard including flora.

 Pros Of Home Equity Loans

-In addition to the home improvement, debt consolidation and other benefits of a home equity loan, there are other factors that make them a good idea compared to other loans.
+In addition to the home renovation, debt consolidation and other benefits of a home equity loan, there are other factors that can make them a good idea compared to other loans.
 These include:

 When Are Home Equity Loans Not A Good Idea?

 When you take out a home equity loan and use it for something that wouldn't directly increase your home's value or improve your overall financial situation, it may not be a good idea.
-Sure, cashing in on the equity you’ve built in your home to take a trip to Hawaii would be a blast.
-Financially speaking though, it’s probably not a good idea.
+Sure, cashing in on the equity you’ve built in your home to take a vacation would be a blast.
+Financially speaking though, it’s probably not the best idea.

 Cons Of Home Equity Loans